 We’re always looking for dynamic and engaged people to join our team!
 Bring your expertise, your ingenuity, and your vision.
 Let’s see the impact we can create, together.

-The Senior Environmental Planner requires broad overall understanding of environmental regulations including NEPA, Endangered Species Act, and Clean Water Act and the relationship among them.
+The Senior Environmental Planner requires a broad overall understanding of environmental regulations including National Environmental Policy Act (NEPA), Endangered Species Act, and Clean Water Act and the relationship among them.
 The Senior Environmental Planner is knowledgeable in and has experience managing small and large scale NEPA analyses and/or land and resource planning projects involving complex resource issues, agency relationships, and stakeholder dynamics.
 Duties for this position typically include performance and oversight of teams performing NEPA analyses.
 A Senior Environmental Planner will also be trained in and/or have significant experience managing public involvement efforts for NEPA or other planning projects.
-Other duties include development of large and complex planning documents such as EISs, resource management plans, habitat conservation plans, and/or other management plans, and management of project teams and junior staff.
+Other duties include development of large and complex planning documents, such as environmental impact statements, resource management plans, habitat conservation plans, and other management plans, and management of project teams and junior staff.
 A Senior Environmental Planner has extensive experience in agency coordination with various federal and state agencies.

-Senior Environmental Planners are expected to have established Client relationships and successfully win small and large projects for the planning group.
-Senior Environmental Planners effectively manage large, complex projects from start to completion, understanding the needs of the Client and create the project teams needed to complete the required work on time, within budget, and with high quality.
+Senior Environmental Planners are expected to have established client relationships and successfully win small and large projects for the planning group.
+Senior Environmental Planners effectively manage large, complex projects from start to completion, understanding the needs of the client and creating the project teams needed to complete the required work on time, within budget, and with high quality.

 Minimum Education and Experience